 Associate Pastor for Community & Connection

-Holly spent seven years serving as Church Educator at Wellshire Presbyterian Church in Denver, Colorado.
+Rev. Dr. Holly Inglis spent seven years serving as Church Educator at Wellshire Presbyterian Church in Denver, Colorado.
 Before that, she served for 15 years in several churches as Director of Education Ministries in Indiana and Colorado.
 Her first ministry experience was as a co-pastor of Sugar Plain Friends Meeting in Indiana.
 Holly graduated with a Masters of Divinity from Earlham School of Religion as a Recorded Quaker Pastor in the 80’s.
 More recently in she earned her Doctorate of Education Ministry in 2012 from…you guessed it, Columbia Theological Seminary!
 Holly has served in, and been the moderator of, several Presbytery-wide committees and has been extremely active in the extra-curricular work of her local church communities.
 She has led many workshops at the Association of Presbyterian Christian Educators Annual Conference over the last decade and was a keynote speaker at the 2015 conference.
 Of particular note is that she is a published author, penning the book “Sticky Learning: How Neuroscience Supports Teaching That’s Remembered.”

 Rev. Jenn Green